the assistance and advice provided by a company to those people who buy or use its products or services.

 Exam question: Who are the customers of a foster family agency?

 - Children: Many, if not most, would argue that the primary customers of a foster family agency are the children.
-In fact, much of the language in foster care revolves around the “client”.
-Children are described as the client.
+In fact, much of the language in foster care revolves around the “person served”.
+Children are described as the person served.
 Of course, no one can deny that children ought to be the center of attention in any foster or adoption agency.

 - Central Placement: Some people would say that the customer is the “placing agency”.
 Placing agencies in California, are the counties that operate the referrals or placements process.
 They are the ones that are searching for homes for children who have been rescued from abuse or neglect.